Bylaws

 SECTION 6.01 - Membership of Board of Directors

-The voting membership of the Board of Directors shall consist of the President, Vice President, Vice President- Elect, Secretary-Treasurer, Secretary for Program, Immediate Past-President, three Directors-At-Large, and the person who then serves as the chairperson of the CEF/FAAPOS Advisory Board (the “FAB Director”).
-The AAPOS Councilor to the American Academy of Ophthalmology shall be a non-voting member of the Board of Directors and shall not be counted for purposes of determining a quorum under Section 6.05.
+The voting membership of the Board of Directors shall consist of the President, Vice President, Vice President- Elect, Secretary-Treasurer, Secretary for Program, Immediate Past-President, three Directors-At-Large, the person who then serves as the chairperson of the CEF of AAPOS Advisory Board (the “FAB Director”), the Councilors to the American Academy of Ophthalmology and an International Director-At-Large.
+The Public Director-At-Large shall be a non-voting member of the Board of Directors and shall not be counted for purposes of determining a quorum under Section 6.05.
 Each Director-At-Large shall be elected for a three-year term and cannot be re-elected for a consecutive term as Director-At-Large.
 After being nominated by the Nominating Committee and approved by the Board of Directors, candidates for Director-At-Large shall be presented for election by the voting membership at the Annual Business Meeting as provided in these Bylaws.
-Terms of the Directors-At-Large shall be staggered so that one Director-At-Large is elected each year.
+The terms of the Directors-At-Large shall be staggered so that one Director-At-Large is elected each year.
 A Director-At-Large may be elected to other offices within the Association upon completion of a term of office.
-Each Board member shall hold office until a successor shall have been elected or until the Board member's death, resignation or removal.
+Each Board member shall hold office until a successor shall have been elected or until the Board member's death, resignation, or removal.

 A Board member, other than an officer or the FAB Director, may be removed from office by affirmative vote of the majority of the members taken at a meeting of the membership called for that purpose.
 A Board member who loses eligibility for office shall be deemed to have resigned from the office of Board member as of the date on which such ineligibility occurs.
 A Board member may resign at any time by submitting a written resignation to the President of the Association.
-The person as the FAB Director shall cease to serve as a Board member upon ceasing to serve as the chairperson of the CEF/FAAPOS Advisory Board and the person filling the vacancy in the chairperson of the CEF/FAAPOS Advisory Board will automatically become the FAB Director.
+The person as the FAB Director shall cease to serve as a Board member upon ceasing to serve as the chairperson of the CEF of AAPOS Advisory Board and the person filling the vacancy in the chairperson of the CEF of AAPOS Advisory Board will automatically become the FAB Director.

-Board Members shall be Active Members or Charter Members in good standing of the American Association for Pediatric Ophthalmology and Strabismus.
+Board Members shall be Members, Charter Members, or International Members in good standing of the American Association for Pediatric Ophthalmology and Strabismus, except for the Public Director-At-Large.
 All vacancies on the Board of Directors shall be filled in the same manner as provided in Section 5.10.

 SECTION 6.02 - Chair of the Board of Directors